tmquan/hetero/README.md

 hetero
 ======

-This is repo for hetero system C/C++ based
+This is repo for hetero system C/C++ based.

 Each module will be put in the different directory